k27star/duck_machine/docs/duck_machine.md

 The bit fields are:

+* 31 (1 bit) reserved for future use
-* 27..31 (5 bits) operation code (e.g., add, store, etc)
+* 26 ..
+30 (5 bits) operation code (e.g., add, store, etc)
-* 24..26 (3 bits) conditional execution masks (mN,mZ,mP).
+* 22..25 (4 bits) conditional execution masks (mN,mZ,mP,mV).
 Conceptually, we treat each bit as a boolean variable, True for 1 and False for 0.
-We combine them with the condition code registers N, Z, P,  and execute the instruction only if ((mN and N) or (mZ and Z) or (mP or P)).
-Note that if all three mask bits are 1, the instruction will always be executed, and an instruction with all three mask bits 0 will never be executed.
+We combine them with the condition code registers M, Z, P, and V and execute the instruction only if ((mM and M) or (mZ and Z) or (mP or P) or (mV or V)).
+Note that if all four mask bits are 1, the instruction will always be executed, and an instruction with all  mask bits 0 will never be executed.
 * 20..23 (4 bits) index of target register (where the result of an operation should be stored).
 Note that if the target register is r0 (ZERO), the result is effectively discarded, but the condition codes are still set.
 Also, if the target register is r15, also known as PC, the instruction is effectively a control flow jump.
-* 16..19 (4 bits) index of first source register
+* 18..21 (4 bits) index of first source register
-* 12..15 (4 bits) index of the second source register
+* 14..17 (4 bits) index of the second source register
-* 0..11 (12 bits) a displacement, interpreted as a *signed* 12 bit twos-complement integer ranging from -2048 (-2^11) to 2047 (2^11 - 1).
+* 0..9 (10 bits) a displacement, interpreted as a *signed* 10 bit twos-complement integer ranging from -512 (-2^9) to 511 (2^9 - 1).

 Most operations combine the first source register with the sum of the second source register and the displacement, placing the result in the target register.